vmware-archive/cf-workshop-node/README.md

 There is a file called `data.json` that can be used as sample data.
 Import this data with the MongoDB client of your choice (mongo, mongoimport, etc.).

+###Bundling node modules

+The Node modules are bundled within the application itself, as a result of running `npm install` on the application.
+This ensures the right versions of the modules, but can also lead to a very large package to push (~7MB).
+The Node.js buildpack supports bundling as part of staging, so if you want to reduce the package size that is being pushed, delete the `node_modules` directory before pushing.
+The Node.js buildpack will then automatically run `npm install` as part of staging.

 ###Pushing / Running

 Once the MongoDB service or instance is created and the manifest and `app.js` are updated, simply push or run this application.
 If running on Cloud Foundry: